The best integrated washer dryers to buy in 2024

 Why do washer dryers have a different capacity for the dryer?

-When you start scouring the specs of washer dryers you will notice that they all state a lower capacity for the dryer than for the wash load.
-This is a frustrating quirk of these combination machines, but in order for the dryer to work efficiently, there has to be more space in the drum for the laundry to move around freely.
-In practical terms, this means you can’t dry the full load of washing in the dryer, so you either have to wash smaller loads if you want to dry the whole lot in one go, or you will need to remove half of the laundry at the end of the wash cycle and dry each half of the load separately – or hang it out to air-dry.
+When you start scouring the specs of washer dryers you will notice that they all state a lower capacity for drying laundry than for washing.
+This is a frustrating quirk of these combination machines but, in order for the dryer to work efficiently, there has to be more space in the drum for the laundry to move around freely.
+In practical terms, this means you can’t dry a full load of washing, so you either have to wash smaller loads if you want to dry the whole lot in one go, or you will need to remove about half of the laundry at the end of the wash cycle and then dry each half of the load separately – or hang it out to air-dry.

 Do I need a hole in the wall to vent out the tumble dryer air?